Please go to our Coronavirus page under Parents for more information:Click Here

-We hope to upload the homework each week so that it is available if your paper copy goes missing or if you are absent when it is handed out.
+We hope to upload the homework each half term so that it is available if your paper copy goes missing or if you are absent when it is handed out.
 We shall try to do this for each homework although there are occasions when this is not possible.
 If the homework is not available here, please encourage your child to ask their teacher for a new paper copy - we always print extra!

 Have a look at these websites to help you practise your times tables.
 You can also ask your teacher for some resources too.

 Ways to Practise Spellings